Static Pressure, Manometers, and Magnehelics

 If you find it high, then read the return and supply separately to see which is higher, which is just a matter of removing the hoses to your manometer or Magnehelic alternately.
 Whichever one reads higher is the greater cause of the issue.

-I could keep going on this, but instead, I will just link to some more in-depth articles if you want to do more reading.
+I could keep going on this, but instead, I will just link to some more in-depth resources if you want to learn more.
+(Or you can watch THIS half-hour class we taught at Kalos.)

 —Bryan